Shapes as Product Differentiation: Neural Network Embedding in the Analysis of Markets for Fonts: Effects of Merger on Design Differentiation

 To understand the virtue of our synthetic control method, we contrast the left panel with the right panel in Figure \ref{fig:synth}.
 The latter depicts the trends of the treated unit and the naive average of the control group.
 Inspecting the pre-treatment period in the right panel, the naive average fails to mimic the trend of the treated unit.

 Finally, Table \ref{tab:avg_effects} reports the treatment effects averaged over each year after the merger.
-We also report their $p$-values using the permutation test by \citet{chernozhukov2017exact}.\footnote{The advantage of this inferential method is that it does not assume random assignment of the policy intervention unlike earlier methods that rely on the assumption to ensure the properties of randomization tests (e.g., \citet{abadie2010synthetic}).
-See also \citet{arkhangelsky2019synthetic} for related discussions.} Consistent with Figure \ref{fig:synth} (left), the short-run effects in the first and second years are statistically significant, whereas the effects in the third year are not.
+We also report their $p$-values using the permutation test by \citet{chernozhukov2017exact}.
+The advantage of this inferential method in our context is that it does \emph{not} assume random assignment of the policy intervention unlike earlier methods that rely on the assumption to ensure the properties of randomization tests (e.g., \citet{abadie2010synthetic}).\footnote{See \citet{arkhangelsky2019synthetic} for related discussions.} Consistent with Figure \ref{fig:synth} (left), the short-run effects in the first and second years are statistically significant.
+To understand the magnitude of the effect, note that the standard deviation (SD) of the gravity measure in the sample is 0.16 as shown in Table \ref{tab:sum_stats}.
+Therefore, the treatment effects are on average half of 1 SD.
+It is also informative to understand the increase in the measure (roughly from -9.8 to -9.6) relative to the distribution of the gravity measure (the left panel of Figure \ref{fig:dist_measures} in the Appendix).
+After two years of strong positive effects, the effect of merger dissipates in the third year.
 The placebo test results, presented in Table \ref{tab:synth-2} in the Appendix, show that the treatment effects are not statistically significant before the merger.

-We produce analogous results using the mean deviation measure instead of the gravity measure and find that the results are qualitatively similar; see Section \ref{subsec:Mean-Deviation-Measure} in the Appendix.
+We produce analogous results using the mean deviation measure instead of the gravity measure and find that the results are qualitatively similar.
+The effects are positive and statistically significant and on average larger than 1 SD; see Section \ref{subsec:Mean-Deviation-Measure} in the Appendix.
 This suggests that our findings are robust to the choice of the measure of product differentiation as long as it is constructed based on the image embeddings.
 This robustness disappears if we use more traditional measures for product offerings, such as the number of products and specifications.
 Figure \ref{fig:synth-2} shows that the merger has no effects on both the Glyph counts (which is the key specification for fonts) and the number of new fonts.
 Tables \ref{tab:glyph} and \ref{tab:new_fonts} in the Appendix confirm that the effects are not statistically significant.